tumblingpointers/003-clojure-cron-job-github-actions/README.md

   - Update workout plans with new weights according to a progression plan
   - Send me tweets with more than 100 likes from last week from people I follow

-When it comes to actually implementing these ideas, the choice is to either use existing automation tools like [IFTT](https://ifttt.com/) or write my own scripts.
-Tools like IFTT are great because they are easy to use and well-integrated with thousands of [services](https://ifttt.com/explore/services) but they lack the flexibility you can achieve with your own code - maybe you want to process data in a certain way or talk to an unsupported API?
+When it comes to actually implementing these ideas, the choice is to either use existing automation tools like [IFTTT](https://ifttt.com/) or write my own scripts.
+Tools like IFTTT are great because they are easy to use and well-integrated with thousands of [services](https://ifttt.com/explore/services) but they lack the flexibility you can achieve with your own code - maybe you want to process data in a certain way or talk to an unsupported API?

 On the other hand, writing code is not just about writing code but also about deploying, running and maintaining it.
-Plus, now you have to write code for every service yourself (even the ones supported by IFTT).
+Plus, now you have to write code for every service yourself (even the ones supported by IFTTT).

 Is there a way where we can get the best of both worlds?